datatrail-jhu/03_fileorganization/manuscript/01_rstudio_projects.md

 ![Click a project name to return to your project.](https://docs.google.com/presentation/d/1biGNswdBbE9iEzbIBsVT0anGcDXnI1UhZM1l165ixig/export/png?id=1biGNswdBbE9iEzbIBsVT0anGcDXnI1UhZM1l165ixig&pageid=g313ea4ce38_0_19)

-If you have done the first course in the sequence then you belong at least to the _Introduction to Cloud-based Data Science_ Space.
+If you have done the first course in the sequence then you belong at least to the _Introduction to Cloud-Based Data Science_ Space.
 You can click on the name of this space in the upper left to see your projects in that space.

 {format: png}